Highly grogged highly plastic sculpture body.

 This body is built on a 50% base of kaolin and ball clay along with 20% of a fine red earthenware with the remainder a high quality grog.

 This body is a major departure from traditional Plainsman style native grog bodies.
 It employs a fine particled, smooth and plastic base clay.
 This produces a body that is less susceptible to water splitting (while traditional Plainsman sculpture bodies have other advantages, they do split when exposed to water during the sculpting process).
 Sculpture clay is also more heavily grogged and the grog particles are all coarse (there are no fines like our other sculpting bodies).
-This smooth-base-with-coarse-grog nature means that particles push down into the clay with less resistance during throwing, making it less abrasive (it is abrasive but not as much as you might expect given the amount of grog it has).
-Furthermore, while it develops little slip during throwing it still does slip well through your hands and resists twisting (if you work quickly).
+This smooth-base-with-coarse-grog nature means that particles push down into the clay with less resistance during throwing, making it somewhat less abrasive (it is too abrasive for anything but special pieces the wheel).
+If you do throw it, use the slip as much as possible for lubrication (rather than adding a lot of water).
 It is possible to fabricate very overhung and exaggerated shapes.

 A note about drying: While the grog proportion is significant and coarse, caution is still needed to make sure that pieces dry evenly (because the clay portion itself is highly plastic).